gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Sergeant Dorbu shook his head.
 "On my blood, I did not.
 But that doesn't matter.
 I believe in her, Indy.
-She's the first person since the Angels to stand up for people like us.
+She's the first person since the Pilots to stand up for people like us.
 If this is what we have to do to win, it's a small price to pay."

 Indy finally looked at him.
 "Easy to say when you're not the one